OctopusDeploy/docs/docs/deployments/kubernetes/deploy-container/index.md

 Environment variables can be set three ways.

 1. Plain name/value pairs.
 These are defined by clicking the `Add Environment Variable` button.
 The `Name` is the environment variable name, and the `Value` is the environment variable value.
 2. Expose a ConfigMap resource value as an environment variable.
-These are defined by clicking the `Add ConifgMap Environment Variable` button.
+These are defined by clicking the `Add ConfigMap Environment Variable` button.
 The `Name` is the environment variable name.
 The `ConfigMap Name` is the name of the ConfigMap resource.
 The `Key` is the ConfigMap resource key whose value is to be set as the environment variable value.
 3. Expose a Secret resource value as an environment variable.
 These are defined by clicking the `Add Secret Environment Variable` button.
 The `Name` is the environment variable name.
 The `Secret Name` is the name of the Secret resource.
 The `Key` is the Secret resource key whose value is to be set as the environment variable value.

 #### Volume mounts